The Rugby Championship: Foundation

 Australia and New Zealand first played each other in 1903.
 South Africa toured both nations in 1921 but there was never any formal competition between these teams, unlike the Home Nations (now known as the Six Nations Championship) in the Northern Hemisphere and the three nations only met sporadically.

 In the 1930s, Australia and New Zealand started contesting the Bledisloe Cup during rugby tours between the two countries.

 The final acceptance of professionalism in rugby union launched the Tri Nations concept - nearing the completion of the 1995 Rugby World Cup, multimillion-pound negotiations between the South African, New Zealand and Australian unions took place to form SANZAR.
 The new union soon announced a ten-year deal worth £360 million.
 The competition was established to create an equivalent to the Five Nations in Europe.

 In 2012, this competition was extended to include Argentina, a country whose impressive performances in international games (especially in reaching the third place in the 2007 Rugby World Cup) was deemed to merit inclusion in the competition.
 As a result of the expansion to four teams, the tournament was renamed The Rugby Championship.

 Format

 The series is played on a home-and-away basis.
 From the first tournament in 1996 until 2005, the three teams played each other twice.
-Since then, each team has played the others three times, except in the Rugby World Cup years of 2007 and 2011 when the series reverted to a double round-robin.
+From then until 2012, each team played the others three times, totally six games per team, except in the Rugby World Cup years of 2007 and 2011 when the series reverted to a double round-robin.

+With the addition of Argentina, in 2012, the format once again reverted to a double round-robin, meaning each team again played six games.
 For 2015, to provide the teams longer preparation time ahead of the 2015 Rugby World Cup, each side played the others' teams only once each.
 This format was also adopted for the 2019 Tournament.

-With the addition of Argentina, in 2012, the format once again reverted to a double round-robin.